AjnasNB/CodeSlaying/Q1/readme.md

 ## Expected answer was using if else or switch

-## Here I used dictionary as I am using python
+## Here I used dictionary in python its easy to implement